Music Maker Publications: U.S. operations

 In the late 1980s, it began publishing separate U.S. editions of three titles, "sharing about 25 percent of their content with their British counterparts".
 In the 1990s, the company faced some marketing difficulties brought on by "stiff competition from its rivals in the United States (and a general down turn in the synthesizer market)", and consequently "was forced to allow its U.S. edition of Music Technology to suspend independent operations and be absorbed by its more successful U.S. publication, Home & Studio Recording".
 In the fall of 1990, Music Maker entered into an agreement with Miller Freeman, Inc., under which the latter "would take over the publication of Rhythm (U.S.), while continuing to share some of its editorial content with the U.K. edition".
 Hip Hop Connection was later sold to Future plc, in Bath.

 In 1992, Tom Hawley was elected President of the corporation and soon moved the offices back to a facility in Canoga Park, just 2 blocks from the original offices.
-In December 1992, Lorenz Rychner joined the editorial staff of Home & Studio Recording, bringing with him a lifetime of experience as a recording musician, author and teacher (at the esteemed Grove School of Music).

 Responding to a growing need within the pro audio industry, Music Maker Publications launched a Spanish language edition of Home & Studio Recording in 1993.
 Broadening its editorial scope, the magazine was later re-titled as Músico Pro in 1996.

 On 17 January 1994 the Northridge earthquake devastated the offices of Music Maker Publications.
 Overcoming the destruction and piecing the office back together from the wreckage, the employees of MMP persevered and didn’t miss a single issue—a true testimony to the dedication and determination of the company’s employees.
 Beginning with the July 1994 issue the “Home & Studio” was dropped from the magazine’s title.
 Recording soon garnered a new level of respect and prominence in the pro-audio industry.
 In February 1996 Brent Heintz was elected to the office of Vice President and promoted to the position of Associate Publisher.
-Dr. Mike Metlay joined the editorial team in April 1996 and continues to provide a wealth of talent as recording musician, writer, editor, administrator and glue.

 In May 1996 Music Maker Publications relocated its offices to Boulder, Colorado.
 The move was prompted by the 1994 earthquake and subsequent events in California that made the idea of greener pastures very appealing.
 Several locations were scouted and Boulder was selected for a number of reasons including the local music scene, the university and the lifestyle in general provided by the area.

 In May 1999 Brent Heintz was made a full partner in Music Maker Publications, Inc., and in September 2002 Tom Hawley and Brent Heintz became the sole owners of Music Maker Publications, Inc.